Glovers Walk

 Structural demolition (the buildings themselves) will start to take place from late February 2025 with demolition equipment moving to the site early in the new year.
 These works are expected to take approximately 5 to 6 months.

-Why is the demolition taking place?
+Why did the demolition taking place?

 What is the timeframe for the ‘meanwhile use’ and ongoing works?

-Meanwhile use for the site would span a timeframe of 1 to 3 years, with an ongoing programme of engagement over the coming 12 to 18 months with residents, businesses, local groups and organisations and the wider community to help shape the long-term master planning work for the site.
+Meanwhile, use for the site would span a timeframe of 1 to 3 years, with an ongoing programme of engagement over the coming 12 to 18 months with residents, businesses, local groups and organisations and the wider community to help shape the long-term master planning work for the site.

 What is involved in the long-term plan for the site and what is the timeframe for this?